 • performed on an outpatient basis under local anesthesia;

-• after the procedure, the incision is not sutured and heals on its own, recovery lasts 3-5 hours:
+• After the procedure, the incision is not sutured and heals on its own, recovery lasts 3-5 hours:

-• duration of the procedure: 15-30 minutes;
+• procedure duration: 15-30 minutes;

 • the procedure is strictly contraindicated for women with endometriosis and uterine fibroids;

-• preparation for the procedure is similar to the requirements for laparoscopy.
+• Preparation for the procedure is similar to the requirements for laparoscopy.

 note